 It’s helped me dramatically reduce my sugar intake.

-https://nichryan.experienceketo.com/ – Where you can buy the KetoOS packets from if that’s how you roll.
-Checkout the video first, that’s what sold me at least.
+https://nichryan.pruvitnow.com/au/ – Where you can buy the KetoOS packets from if that’s how you roll.
+If you need to know more about it, checkout this video first, that’s what sold me at least.

 https://www.ruled.me/ketogenic-diet-faq/ – Some really good stuff here, especially “What Are Macros and Should I Count Them” and the form you can fill in to calculate your suggested carb, protein and fat intake.